MultithreadCorner/Hydra.Python/docs/intro.rst

 The following core C++ features can be mapped to Python

 - Python 2.7, and 3.x are supported.
-- Continuous expension with the original Hydra library.
+- The continuous expansion of the original Hydra library.
 - Support for ``particles`` with ``Vector4R`` class.
 - Support for containers like ``Events`` or ``Decay``.